zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-07.2025:  One paper on L2Opt got accepted at ACMMM'25.
+07.2025:  One paper on L2Opt got accepted at ACM MM'25.
 </li>

 <li>